 Hemimegalencephaly is very difficult to diagnose in utero.
 Ultrasound imaging can only detect some, but not all, forms of brain malformations.
 Because it is a spectrum condition (meaning there is a broad range of presentation, from mild to severe) it can often go undetected in utero.

 In most cases, hemimegalencephaly will cause the child to have seizures.
 Seizures can begin in very early infancy and are often drug-resistant.
 Some children may not have any seizures associated with hemimegalencephaly.

 There are many different types of seizures associated with hemimegalencephaly.
-It is important to note here that seizures in childhood, especially in early infancy, can be catastrophic.
+It is important to note here that seizures in childhood, especially if they begin in early infancy, can be catastrophic to the child’s development.
 Uncontrolled, they can lead to profound intellectual and developmental impairment, cause development to freeze in time, and damage the developing brain.
 Stopping seizures as soon as possible is imperative.

 Epileptic spasms (formerly known as infantile spasms) is a particularly catastrophic form of childhood epilepsy, can often occur with hemimegalencephaly.
 Again, it is imperative that infantile spasms are stopped as soon as possible.